wainwrightmark/criterion-cycles-per-byte/README.md

 # criterion-cycles-per-byte

-`CyclesPerByte` measures clock cycles using the x86 or x86_64 `rdtsc` instruction.
+`CyclesPerByte` measures ticks using the x86 or x86_64 `rdtsc` instruction.

-//!
+**This crate measures clock ticks rather than cycles.
+It will not provide accurate results on modern machines unless you calculate the ratio of ticks to cycles and take steps to ensure that that ratio remains consistent.**

 ```rust
 # fn fibonacci_slow(_: usize) {}
 # fn fibonacci_fast(_: usize) {}